grams in a cup

 How many grams in a cup of Almond Butter?

-1 cup of Almond Butter weighs 256 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Almond Butter weighs 256 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 256 grams of Almond Butter?
+How many grams is ¼ cup of Almond Butter?

 Related ingredients